 THE BROKEN PLACES

 SATURDAY, OCTOBER 8th, 3pm.
-Jo McBride memoir reading.
+Joseph McBride memoir reading.
 At 17 years old, a sexually repressed McBride concocted a fruitless plan to save the world.
 He would meet with Lyndon B. Johnson, bring about nuclear disarmament with the Russians and integrate racially divided Southern colleges.
 There was something wrong with his mind.

 DETECTIVE AS MUSE